 Why Visit Sekumpul Waterfall?

 Sekumpul is absolutely beautiful.
 The three cascading streams are 260 feet (80 meters) high.
-Views are stunning no matter where you are – either from high up on the hill or from the bottom of the falls.
+The bucket list worthy views are stunning no matter where you are – either from high up on the hill or from the bottom of the falls.
 You will need to take a walk down the hill to get to the waterfall, and there are many picturesque spots along the way.
 We loved the peacefulness, quietness, and the surrounding greenery in the area.

 What is great about visiting here is that there weren’t a lot of people.
 We arrived around 11am and only saw about 20 other visitors along the way.